x11joe/test/README.md

-# Header Security Check DEMO
+# Header Security Check Demo
-This is a DEMO of a header security check.
-It is currently missing a lot of features but showcases the possibilities given the time to fully implement.

-Coded By: Joseph Astrahan
+This is a demo project demonstrating the use of the following:

+Spring Boot Java Framework for the backend
+Travis-CI for continuous integration

+If there are any questions please direct them to my email: astrahanjoe@gmail.com.
+I'm currently looking for full time work as a software engineer in the security field.